DiffusioNeRF: Regularizing Neural Radiance Fields with Denoising Diffusion Models: Related work

+Instant Neural Graphics Primitives~\cite{mueller2022instant} uses multi-scale hash tables to store feature encodings of all coordinates in a fixed memory block.
+This allows storing features at varying spatial resolutions, and consequently reduces the size of the MLP that models geometry and color.
 With a GPU-optimized implementation, Instant NGP can train NeRFs in minutes without quality degradation.
 Our contribution is in priors used for NeRF optimization, and hence our method is agnostic to the underlying geometry representation.
 As Instant NGP is fast to train and render, we use it as a backbone for our experiments.

 \textbf{Density regularization} Mip-NeRF 360~\cite{barron2022mipnerf360} proposes a density regularizer that encourages compactness of the density along conical frustums.
-In addition to our learned regularizer, we use the Mip-NeRF 360 density regularizer as it helps to sharpen the distribution of densities along sampled rays.
+In addition to our learned regularizer, we use \cite{barron2022mipnerf360} density regularizer as it helps to sharpen the distribution of densities along sampled rays.

 \textbf{Regularization with loss terms} Loss terms to regularize NeRFs can play an important role in the final result, as they provide additional supervision to under-constrained geometry and color fields.
-Some regularizers are hand-crafted to encourage depth and normal smoothness, \eg \cite{zhang2021nerfactor,Oechsle2021ICCV,barron2022mipnerf360}.
+Some regularizers are hand-crafted to encourage depth and normal smoothness, \eg \cite{zhang2021nerfactor,Niemeyer2021Regnerf,Oechsle2021ICCV,barron2022mipnerf360}.
 In \cite{Jain_2021_ICCV}, a semantic loss is introduced to make high-level semantic attributes consistent across renderings from random views.
 In~\cite{roessle2022depthpriorsnerf} a loss term regularizes rendered depth maps with depths estimated using Structure-from-Motion and depth completion methods.
 MonoSDF~\cite{Yu2022MonoSDF} regularizes occupancy fields with loss terms that incorporate depth and normals maps predicted with a single-image depth prediction model.
 Similarly, \cite{wang2022neuris} introduces loss terms that use a single-image normal prediction model to regularize rendered normal maps.
-While all these approaches introduce high-level geometric supervision to NeRFs, the predicted depth and normals are fixed during NeRF optimization and hence the depth and normal models provide a unimodal prior over geometry.
+While all these approaches introduce high-level geometric supervision to NeRFs, the predicted depth and normals are fixed during NeRF fitting and hence the depth and normal models provide a unimodal prior over geometry.
 Furthermore, the additional supervision is not adapted to the NeRF reconstructions and hence the monocular depth and normal predictions are trusted blindly.

 \textbf{Regularization with Normalizing Flows} RegNeRF~\cite{Niemeyer2021Regnerf} uses a 2D depth patch smoothness prior and a normalizing flow model as a learned prior over 2D RGB patches.
 The color patches are rendered while fitting the NeRF and a term proportional to the log probability density assigned to the patch by the normalizing flow model is added to the loss function.